iamjorgensen/smartsmoker/README.md

-Cold Smoker - Smart Monitoring system based on Esphome
+Cold Smoker - Smart Monitoring System Based on Esphome Introduction

-Introduction
-This project was born when I first started experimenting with cold smoking to make bacon.
-On my first attempt the cold smoke generator "overlit" and created too much heat - almost runing the whole batch.
-On second attempt I also experienced that the smoke generator died out without me knowing...resulting in me constantly going out to monitor how the process went.
-This sparked the idea - what about making a smart system to monitor the whole thing?
+This project was born from my initial experiments with cold smoking to make bacon.
+During my first attempt, the cold smoke generator “overlit” and created too much heat, almost ruining the entire batch.
+On my second attempt, the smoke generator died out without my knowledge, resulting in constant monitoring.
+This sparked the idea of creating a smart system to monitor the entire process.

 Process
-It's been a process ending up to where the end result is now.
-The first versions of this was more complex - looking into different sensors to use to actually monitor the smoke level in the chamber.
-I tested out the BME680 sensor which can monitor humidity, smoke/pollution and temperature.
-A perfect match for such a  project you might think - but problem is that the smoke inside such chambers is very intense and this will detoriate the sensor over time.
-I noticed that after just a few smoke sessions the sensor capabilities detaoriated and I was a bit frustrated after all the efforts.
-But - what I also noticed was that of course the tempearature inside the chamber always was a bit higher than outside - cold smoking is of course just that - but still the process of smoking will generate slight temperature increase...which again can be used to identify if the smoker is active or not.
-So as always the KISS principle applies, keep it simple!
+The development process has evolved significantly.
+Initially, I explored various sensors to monitor the smoke level in the chamber.
+I tested the BME680 sensor, which can monitor humidity, smoke/pollution, and temperature.
+However, the intense smoke inside the chamber deteriorated the sensor over time.
+After a few smoke sessions, the sensor’s capabilities diminished, leading to frustration.

+I noticed that the temperature inside the chamber was always slightly higher than outside.
+Cold smoking generates a slight temperature increase, which can be used to identify if the smoker is active.
+Thus, I applied the KISS principle: Keep It Simple!

 End solution
 The end solution has following capabilities